Contemporary Artist Stacey Mayer

 "Because my parents took us to Seattle's Lake City Library frequently, I always had plenty of books to help me explore the subjects that have become my lifelong favorites."
 From horses to dinosaurs, Stacey still spends time reading and drawing, just as she did as a child.
 Today she practices her distinct way of drawing with her young grandson, Benjamin.

 Stacey's modern-style drawings and paintings had an immediately recognizable style even when she was a child.
 Her drawing style became distinct even while she was an elementary student.
-She developed her way of drawing from reading books, and while drawing the animals at the Seattle Woodland Park Zoo.
+She developed her way of drawing from reading books and drawing the animals at the Seattle Woodland Park Zoo.
 She loved to draw all over the large pages of discarded computer paper her Dad would bring home from work.
 With a never-ending supply of paper and crayons, her imagination was full of her favorite animals from the zoo.
 Even today, Stacey's contemporary acrylic paintings and sculptures of animals, and the horse and rider, are her specialty.

 As a young mother, she would create images on newsprint paper of fantastic birds, dragons, unicorns, mermaids, and wild mustangs all running and prancing together to delight her four girls.
 Placing long pieces of paper on the floor, her daughters would sit down with their crayons and pencils to draw together for hours.
 "We loved using the colors of the big crayon boxes, and we made the most colorful horses, birds, and fish possible," she relates.
 Most of her drawings were of horses, but she would also spend hours sketching all of her daughter's favorites.